Henry-zwh/EMNIST-LEON-Lite/README.md

 A CNN network designed to implement a single-core, lensless optoelectronic neural network (LOEN) to complete the EMNIST classification task.

 Here, we provide different versions of the network architecture.
-For different sizes of the conv1 convolution kernel, we also perform simulations using **MATLAB**.
+For different sizes of the conv1 convolution kernel, we also perform simulations using **MATLAB** and **TracePro**.

 ## Usage